 If you are waiting for a piece of equipment to free up, you can stand nearby, but don’t hover!
 That’s annoying!
 The person knows you want that piece of equipment.

 Here we are going to address what to do if you’re working two or more exercises back to back, in a small circuit.

-There are definitely best practices for this:
+There are definitely best practices for circuits at the gym: